networknt/light-doc/content/en/service/_index.md

 [light-portal][] is an API runtime management and marketplace.
 In the service mesh context, it is the control plane.

+[light-controller][] is a standard edition of global registry and discovery service with runtime monitoring.

 [light-router][] is a proxy service that can help an external or a  legacy client to access cloud-native microservices by encapsulating consumer side cross-cutting concerns into a microservice as a distributed gateway.